f5devcentral/f5-xc-terraform-examples/workflow-guides/bot/deploy-botdefense-in-gcp-with-f5xc-bigip-connector/xc-console-demo-guide.rst

 Create the GCP VPC and Subnets
 ===============================

-1. gcloud compute networks create gcp-xcbotdefense --subnet-mode=custom
+1. gcloud compute networks create gcp-xcbotdefense-vpc1 --subnet-mode=custom
 2. gcloud compute networks subnets create gcp-xcbotdefense-subnet1  --network=gcp-xcbotdefense-vpc1 --region=us-west1 --range=10.252.1.0/24

 Create the GKE (Google Kubernetes Engine) Cluster
 =================================================

-1. To create an GKE cluster, we'll use the following command.
-Use the following command to create a cluster named gcp-xcbotdefense-cluster1 "gcloud container clusters create gcp-xcbotdefense-cluster1"
+1. Create the cluster and deploy into the vpc and subnet we created.
+Use the following command to create a cluster named gcp-xcbotdefense-cluster1 "gcloud container clusters create gcp-xcbotdefense-cluster1 --network=gcp-xcbotdefense-vpc1 --subnetwork=gcp-xcbotdefense-subnet1"
 2. Once the cluster has been created, use the following command to get the credentials to communicate with the cluster "gcloud container clusters get-credentials gcp-xcbotdefense-cluster1 --location us-west1"
 3. Verify the connection to your cluster using the "kubectl get nodes" command.
 This command returns a list of the cluster nodes.